paweljw/paweljw.github.io/hugo/content/post/vue-frontend-auth.md

 It would make a lot of sense if we could store our state somewhere and just look at it every now and again - and change it very rarely.
 Guess what - that's what we're going to do in the next part, which will focus on storing state with [vuex](https://github.com/vuejs/vuex/).

 As always, the code for this part is available on GitHub at [paweljw/bookstore-frontend](https://github.com/paweljw/bookstore-frontend/releases/tag/part-2).
-See you next time!
+See you in [part 4](/2017/10/vue.js-front-end-app-part-4-keeping-state-with-vuex/)!

 ---